 The Length of Your Trip

-It is the most cost efficient to rent a car for a week or more.
+It’s most cost-efficient to rent a car for a week or more.
 The cost per day goes down drastically the longer the rental period.

 Car rental companies like to add on all sorts of extra fees, so it is important to know the exact cost when you make the reservation.
-Showing up at the car rental company only to find that your rental is going to cost 30% more than you realized isn’t a great way to start off your trip.
+Showing up at the car rental company only to find that your rental is going to cost 30% more than you realized is never a fun surprise.

 Some examples of extra fees include: